zkemail/email-recovery-example-scripts/README.md

 # ZK Email Recovery Module example scripts

 This repository contains example scripts for the ZK Email Recovery Module used with a Safe account on Base Sepolia.
+You can setup your Safe account [here](https://app.safe.global/) and you should select the Base Sepolia network.
 There are 4 main scripts that should be run in order to complete the recovery module e2e flow.

 **You can either run the scripts via permissionless, or ModuleSDk.**